-- (a) The regular work period for day shift employees in the Patrol Division shall consist of a tour of duty of 84 hours in a 14-day period. - (b) The regular work period for night shift employees in the Patrol Division shall consist of a tour of duty of 72 hours in a 12-day period.
+- (a) The regular work period for day shift employees in the Patrol Division shall consist of a tour of duty of 84 hours in a 14-day period. - (b) The regular work period for night shift employees in the Patrol Division shall consist of a tour of duty of 72 hours in a 12-day period. - (c) The regular work period for employees in the Traffic Enforcement Section of the Special Operations Division shall continue to consist of a tour of duty of 142.5 hours in a 25-day period.
+The work period for the bargaining unit employee assigned as the Administrative Officer within the Traffic Enforcement Section will continue to consist of 160 hours in a 28-day period.

-- (c) Employees assigned to Communications shall follow the work schedule determined by the Department for the Communications Division. - (d) The regular work period for all other employees shall continue to consist of a tour of duty of 160 hours in a 28-day period. - (e) "Tour of duty" means the time during which an employee is considered to be on duty for purposes of determining compensable hours.
+- (d) The regular work period for all other employees shall continue to consist of a tour of duty of 160 hours in a 28-day period. - (e) "Tour of duty" means the time during which an employee is considered to be on duty for purposes of determining compensable hours.